8.5 C

 A masterpiece of 20th-century architecture, the Stockholm Public Library (Stockholms Stadsbibliotek) is one of the city’s most recognizable buildings.
 Designed by renowned Swedish architect Gunnar Asplund, the library stands as a prime example of the transition from Nordic classicism to functionalism.

-Beginning in 1924, the library’s construction was finished in 1928.
+Construction on the library began in 1924 and concluded in 1928.
 The main hall’s cylindrical shape, which took the place of Asplund’s original dome design, is the building’s most remarkable feature.
 This tall cylinder creates a welcoming interior space while giving the exterior a monumental appearance.
-On March 31, 1928, the library was formally inaugurated in front of Prince Eugen.
+Finally, on March 31, 1928, the library was formally inaugurated in front of Prince Eugen.

 Architectural style